drewlovato/challenge9-readmegenerator/README.md

   #Title
-  Read Me Generator
+  README.md File Generator

   #Description
-  ** Creating an app and generates a README.md page
+  ** This code is used to generate a read me markdown file for any user who wants to create and decent read me file for thier project.

   #Installation
-  ** Follow the prompts in the terminal to create a read me page.
+  ** Input all answers to the following questions and press enter to submit them.

   #Usage
-  ** This is a school challenge assignment.
+  ** DU Fullstack Web Design Bootcamp

   #Contribution
-  ** I coded all the documents.
+  ** I coded all aspects of this project.

   #Testing
-  ** Open README.md page when you are done filling out the prompted questions.
+  ** Go through the prompts to test its features.

   #Liscencing
   ** The MIT Liscence

   #QUESTIONS
   *GitHub: @drewlovato
   *Email: andrewlovatodu@gmail.com